Peer Support Specialist (Grant Funded)

 9. Ability to pass all pre-employment testing, including, but not limited to, fingerprint clearance and background check.

 **NOTE: Preference in filling vacancies is given to qualified Indian candidates in accordance with the Indian

 Preference Act (Title 25, U.S. Code, Section 472 and 473).

 The physical characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.

 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.
-The employment is considered “at will” and agree that my employment can be terminated with or without cause and with or without notice at any time at the option of either me or the company.
+The employment is considered “at will” and agree that employment can be terminated with or without cause and with or without notice at any time at the option of either the employee or the company.